 # Considerations for Microsoft Azure

 Due to differences between Microsoft Azure and other cloud providers, the provisioning process in Event Store Cloud is different from AWS and GCP.
-Event Store Cloud also has certain limitations when it comes to Azure, which you can also find on this page.
+We’ve made a list of these differences here in order to help you make an informed decision about Cloud providers.

 # Network peering

-When creating peering links in Azure require the user to configure a security principle referencing the application ID of Event Store Cloud, as well as configure and apply a role allowing that principle to modify the network resource of the remote network.
-Event Store Cloud console provides the necessary Azure CLI commands at creation time, to support this operation.
+When creating a peering link, Azure requires the user to configure a security principal, referencing the application ID of Event Store Cloud, and also configure and apply a role allowing that principal to modify the network resource of the remote network.

 # Disk resize

-We advise to choose the disk size accordingly from the start, so the volume size will accommodate the growth of your data over time.
-Another workaround would be to backup an existing cluster and restore the data to a new cluster with larger disks.
+There are positive ways around this, and we advise you to choose the disk size accordingly from the start, so the volume size will accommodate the growth of your data over time.
+You can also backup an existing cluster and restore the data to a new cluster with larger disks.

-Keep in mind that Azure Premium SSD volumes have severe IOPS limit and this limit depends on the volume size.
-Very small volumes do not provide enough throughput for most of production scenarios.
-Consider using at least 246 GiB disks to get enough IOPS for the database.
+We're aware that Azure Premium SSD volumes have a strict IOPS limit and this limit depends on the volume size.
+Very small volumes do not provide enough throughput for most production scenarios.
+We suggest you consider using at least 246 GiB disks to get enough IOPS for the database.
 You can check the current throughput limits for Azure Premium SSD volumes in Azure documentation (opens new window).

 # Resource provisioning